zloirock/core-js/README.md

 weakset.delete(b);
 console.log(weakset.has(b));   // => false
 ```

-##### Caveats when using collections polyfill:[⬆](#index)
+> [!WARNING]

-* Weak-collections polyfill stores values as hidden properties of keys.
-It works correct and not leak in most cases.
+> - Weak-collections polyfill stores values as hidden properties of keys.
+It works correctly and does not leak in most cases.
 However, it is desirable to store a collection longer than its keys.
-* Native symbols as `WeakMap` keys can't be properly polyfilled without memory leaks.
+> - Native symbols as `WeakMap` keys can't be properly polyfilled without memory leaks.

 #### ECMAScript: Typed Arrays[⬆](#index)
 Implementations and fixes for `ArrayBuffer`, `DataView`, Typed Arrays constructors, static and prototype methods.
 Typed arrays work only in environments with support descriptors (IE9+), `ArrayBuffer` and `DataView` should work anywhere.